GeorgeDaoud3/SOFE4630U-MS3/README.md

    **Note**: this is a temporary installation into the GCP console.
 The GCP will be reset when the session expires, causing the temporary installations to be lost.

-Now, we will go throught four example of Dataflow Jobs.
+Now, we will go through four examples of Dataflow Jobs.

 ## 1. Running the wordcount Example
-1. After installing the **apache-beam[gcp]** library, a set of examples can be accessed from the Python library folder.
+1. After installing the **apache-beam[gcp]** library, Dataflow examples can be accessed from the Python library folder.
 The following command will search for the file containing the famous **wordcount** examples within any subdirectory of the home directory (**~**) and print it.

     ``` cmd
     find ~ -name 'wordcount.py'